MISAU-DIS/sis-rme-etl/README.md

 - *dataBaseUserPassword* – The password used for database authentication.
 - *connectionURI* – The JDBC connection URL used to establish the database connection.
 - *driverClassName* – The fully qualified name of the JDBC driver class.
-- *schema* – An optional parameter used to explicitly define the database schema.
-This is useful when the schema cannot be inferred from the connection URL or when it differs from the default schema.
 - *databaseSchemaPath* – An optional parameter specifying the path to a database schema script.
 If provided, and the target database does not exist, it will be created using this script.
 - Additional JDBC connection pool configurations (from *javax.sql.DataSource* / connection pool implementation), including:
   - *maxActiveConnections* – Maximum number of active connections allowed.